-Being the capital city of Spain, Madrid has a great deal of history and regality that manifest while you are strolling along the streets in the city – from government buildings, cathedrals, monuments, and palaces.
+Being the capital city of Spain, Madrid has a great deal of history and regality that manifest while you are strolling along the streets from government buildings, cathedrals, monuments, and palaces.
 Art museums are of course also in the reign, while Prado Museum is frequently voted as the most popular attraction in Madrid, the museum is also named one of the most prestigious classical art museums in Europe, at the same rank as Le Louvre in Paris and the National Gallery in London.

-Museo del Prado, or in short, Prado, is in the heart of Madrid alongside El Retiro, a historic city park that once belonged to the Spanish Monarchy.
+Museo del Prado, or in short, Prado, is in the heart of Madrid alongside El Retiro, a historic park that once belonged to the Spanish Monarchy.
 The museum is also part of the Golden Triangle of Art; together with Thyssen-Bornemisza Museum and Reina Sofía Museum, they showcase European artworks in many different genres and eras, inspiring tens of thousands of art lovers and students who visit these premises every day.

 The three museums house an exciting number of world-class masterpieces in their collections.
-Prado mainly focuses on the classical art of great Spanish artists including Velázquez, Goya, and Rubens, along with other famous international artists.
+Prado mainly focuses on the classical art of great Spanish artists including El Greco, Velázquez, Goya, and Rubens, along with other famous international artists.
 No visit to Madrid is complete without seeing Las Meninas, the Naked Maja, or The Garden of Earthly Delights, these are some of the most important paintings in Spanish history.

 Tourists may enjoy free access to these museums with a Madrid Card, it will save time as there is always a long queue at the ticketing office.
 Do not forget to stop by the Caixa Forum on your way from Prado to Reina Sofía; it is an urban renewal project featuring some cool architectural details.